All coded in C++ using SDL2 for windows and rendering. GitHub link, or see snippets below.

 - More profiling and consideration into performance optimisations should be taken.

-- Instead of run-time generated component IDs a method using hashing or some other technique could be used to generate compile time IDs.
+- Instead of run-time generated component IDs a method such as hashing could be used to generate compile time IDs.

-- Memory pooling and other such memory handling techniques should be used to improve the way the ECS allocates and handles memory.
+- Memory pooling and other memory allocation considerations should be taken to improve the way the ECS handles memory.